jarlin8/img/wp-content/plugins/content-egg/readme.txt

 == Changelog ==

+= 10.9.0 =
+* Improvement: Block shortcodes: Sorting is applied before limit/ is applied.

+= 10.8.2 =
+* Improvement: Extra product data for for autoblogging tags.

+= 10.8.0 =
+* New: Amazon module: Amazon.com.be support.
+* New: Feed module: Exact phrase search.

 = 10.7.0 =
 * New: Ebay module: Search by URL/product ID.
 * Fix: Ebay module: local redirects.